 In 1784 Robert R Livingston was appointed Grand Master and was elected to the office for the next sixteen years.
 He presided at the swearing in ceremony of the only President of the United States to take the oath of office in New York City.
 The Bible (published in 1767) that was used at the swearing in ceremony of Brother George Washington as the first President of the United States, is owned by St. John’s Lodge No. 1 and is still in use today at the swearing in of the Grand Master and, by request, at the swearing in of the President of the United States.

-In the year history of the Grand Lodge of New York there have been 65 Grand Masters.
+Over the history of the Grand Lodge of New York there have been over 65 Grand Masters.
 Each has contributed to the welfare of both Masons and people of the State of New York and the United States of America through their service as Governors, Senators, Representatives, Judges, Doctors, Lawyers, Teachers and everyday people through their many philanthropic endeavors.